ALICE BABER

 American, 1928–1982

-Alice Baber (1928–1982) was a pioneering American painter known for her radiant explorations of colour, light, and form within the context of post-war abstraction.
-Her practice, rooted in Abstract Expressionism and Colour Field painting, combined a distinctive lyrical sensibility with technical experimentation, producing organic, biomorphic compositions that reflected her deep emotional and sensory connection to colour.
+Alice Baber (b.
+1928, USA — d.
+1982, USA) was an American painter celebrated for her radiant explorations of colour, light, and form within post-war abstraction.
+Rooted in Abstract Expressionism and Colour Field painting, her work combined lyrical sensibility with technical experimentation, producing organic, biomorphic compositions shaped by what she called “colour hunger”.